At the beginning of the summer I found myself in an awful place y’all…without my bestfriend and no Green Tomato Jam for comfort!

 COMFORT FOOD IS SOMETHING I COULD REALLY GET INTO RIGHT NOW, I pouted.

-I hit up the Coppell Farmer’s Market the following Saturday and scored everything on the list, including the ingredients to make this fine, green tomato jam.
+I hit up the Coppell Farmer’s Market the following Saturday and scored everything on my list including the ingredients to make this fine, Green Tomato Jam recipe.

 HOT DANG!
-It was good and it goes on everything!
+It is delicious and goes on everything!

 I had to meddle with the recipe to get it just right, removing a bit of a sugar, and adding some allspice and ginger for more three dimensional flavor, but I still can’t believe the stuff isn’t everywhere… Two weeks later, I slipped Rebekah’s mother in law her own little jar after church, and she rewarded me with a squeal of delight!

 This green tomato jam certainly won’t cure a broken heart, but it will remind you to slow down and enjoy the easy things in life.
-Like friendship, and quaint Sundays eating fresh watermelon with the ones you love. 🙂
+Like friendship, and quiet Sunday evenings eating fresh watermelon with the ones you love. 🙂

-If you make this recipe for Green Tomato Jam, TAG ME on social media!
+If you make this recipe for Green Tomato Jam, TAG @UrbanCowgirl on Instagram

 I’d love to see how it turns out! 🙂